munawarb/Three-D-Velocity/README.md

 If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)

-While the commercial version offered a 64-bit version of the game, I've removed it from this source to make building easier.
-TDV will run fine on 64-bit systems under WoW-64 mode.

 ### I just want to play it
 If all you want is the executable and supporting files and you're not interested in the source code, you can always [download the latest version here](https://github.com/munawarb/Three-D-Velocity-Binaries/archive/master.zip).